A01799073/Reto_TC2008B.302/AgentsVisualization/README.md

 ## Running the WebGL application

 - Move to the `visualization` folder.
-- Make sure that you installed the dependencies with `npm i`.
+- Make sure that you installed the depoendencies with `npm i`.
 - Run the vite server:

 ```